-- After the first 25 minutes of cooking, remove the pan from the oven.
+- After the first 25 minutes of cooking the Cornish hens, remove the pan from the oven.

-- Sprinkle any excess peanuts/peppers on top of each bird.
+- Sprinkle any excess peanuts/peppers on top of each Cornish hen.

 - Sprinkle the potatoes with a bit of salt and pepper and place the baking pan in the oven for an additional 25 minutes.